jakewantulok/iot/README.md

 #### Tunes 🎶

-After you have uploaded `particlejukebox.ino` to your Particle Argon, in the console you will find "playTune" in the **Functions** section.
-Type in any of the following to listen.
+After you have uploaded `particlejukebox.ino` to your Particle Argon, you will find "playTune" located in the **Functions** section in the [console](https://login.particle.io/login?redirect=https://console.particle.io/).
+(It's also handy to control your Particle Argon using the [app!](https://apps.apple.com/us/app/particle-iot/id991459054)) Enter any of the following to listen:

 - Pokêmon
 - Kim Possible